 Compost and Rubbish

-The City of Marquette compost site located at 1415 Pioneer Road will be opening XXXX for the season.
+The City of Marquette compost site located at 1415 Pioneer Road is open for the season.
 Hours of operation are Tuesdays 3 p.m. - 7 p.m. and Saturdays 9 a.m. - 1 p.m.
 The site will be closed Tuesday, July 3 and Saturday, September 1 for holidays.
 The "Solid Waste" fee payment on a current City water bill and ID is required for admittance.

 Yard waste, grass clippings, garden debris etc. are accepted with no size limit.
 Property owners may also drop off one pickup load of brush per day.
 (A pile approximately 12’L x 6’W x 5’H).
 Household compost disposal is not available at this time.
 This drop-off site is not available to commercial haulers.
 Open burning is not permitted in the City of Marquette.

-A driver’s license and City water bill showing the payment of a solid waste fee for your property is required for admittance.
-Residents in rental units using the “green bags” who do not have a water bill in their name need to contact their landlord to file the following form with the Public Works Dept. showing a list of tenants eligible to use the site.
+A driver’s license and current City water bill showing the payment of a solid waste fee for your property is required for admittance.
+Residents in rental units using the “green bags or carts” who do not have a water bill in their name need to contact their landlord to file the following form with the Public Works Dept. showing a list of tenants eligible to use the site.

-We ask that all individuals respect traffic and waiting lines that may occur by entering westbound from Lakeshore Blvd.
+We ask that all individuals respect traffic and waiting lines that may occur.
 Accepted items: toys, tools, furniture, appliances (must be tagged Freon free and only accepted on Saturdays), old clothing, shoes, books, drapes, carpets, decorations, and other minor household items are accepted but limited to one pickup truck load per day.
 No shingles are accepted.